Contact

 Individuality & full control

-E-commerce platforms: initial orientation & target group
+E-commerce platforms: first orientation & target audience

-Shopify is particularly suitable for:
+Shopify is especially suitable for:

 • Companies that prefer clear processes and want to expand internationally